What Should I pack?

-It is crucial that you label all clothing and items, there are lots of misplaced items at the end of a week and the summer.
+*It is crucial that you label all clothing and items.
+There are many misplaced items.
 Items with a name on them are much easier to return to the owner.

 **Please do not bring any electrical devices (iPods/MP3s, cell phones or game/web devices).
 Electronic devices will be confiscated and kept in the office, they will be returned at the end of the week.

 How much money should I put in my child’s Tuck Account?

 NONE!
 Tuck (2 snack items a day) is included in the registration fee amount.
 The camp store will be open on Opening and Pick-up days if you would like to purchase t-shirts, water bottles or other camp items.
 Some merchandise can be pre-purchased during registration (Until May 15).

 How can I contact my child if there is an emergency?